simpligility/maven-training/introduction_to_maven.md

 * I'd like for this class to be focused on activity rather than theory.
 There's nothing worse than standing up in front of a class and having to talk for an hour about the theory of dependency management.

+* There's no Eclipse here.
+I did that on purpose.
+I think we can teach the content with any editor or IDE, and I think we should keep the initial content somewhat flexible.
+Many don't use Eclipse, I'm noticing a trend toward IntelliJ.
+Also there's a large population using Rational tools, which, while they use the same Maven plugins present frustrating differences.
+If we're keeping this confined to five hours, I don't think we should lose 30 minutes to IDE integration - let's focus on POM.xml

+* There's going to be a lot that isn't covered in this class, but this is alright.
+From my perspective, this class is for users.
+The point of this class is to get people to a point where they can look at a POM and begin to understand it.

 ## Prerequisites